Jump to recipe →

 How to Make Collard Greens

-3. Cook the Greens: Add the collards to the pot, along with the chicken broth and remaining bacon fat.
-Return to a boil, then reduce heat to a simmer.
-Continue to cook uncovered until the greens are tender, 55 to 60 minutes.
+3. Cook the greens: Add the collard greens to the pot, along with the chicken broth and remaining bacon fat.
+Return the liquid to a boil.
+Then, reduce the heat to a simmer.
+Continue to cook uncovered until the greens are tender, 55 to 60 minutes.ย

 4. Finish: Pull the ham hocks out of the stockpot.
-Remove the meat from the bones; finely chop and return the meat to the pot.
+Remove the meat from the bones, finely chop it, and return the meat pieces to the pot.
 Serve with a slotted spoon.

 How to Store and Reheat Leftover Collard Greens